r3w0p/bobocep/docs/use_cases.rst

 Pattern #1
 ^^^^^^^^^^

-A person is detected entering a room and they have not been detected moving for at least :code:`60` seconds, nor detected leaving the room.
+A person is detected entering the living room and they have not been detected moving for at least :code:`60` seconds, nor detected in any other room.

 .. raw:: html